hpehl/wado/README.md

 - 9900 → 9`<major><minor>`

 So for WildFly 34, the port mappings are 8340 and 9340, and for WildFly 26.1, the port mappings are 8261 and 9261.
+If multiple containers of the same version are used, the port is increased by one.

 ## Commands